Please don't list this on a work's page as a trope. Examples can go on the work's YMMV tab.

 This is even more terrifying in the animated series.

-Also from Seven.
-The fate of the archeologists.
+Also from Tintin The Seven Crystal Balls, the seven Egyptologists that have been rendered comatose simultaneously regain consciousness at the same time every day and scream in terror before returning to their comatose state.
 It's never said what is making them scream like that except for a reference in Prisoners of the Sun about them being tormented.
 Of course it is much worse in the animated series; in the comics it was just one panel of all seven of them writhing about, in the series we're treated to the sight of their weirdly blueish-grey skin and close ups of them screaming which is itself horrific to listen to.

 In "Tintin Tintin In Tibet" Haddock dreams he meets Professor Calculus, who claims he has lost his umbrella.
 Haddock then tells him he's got a lot of umbrellas with him, but has no idea where they came from.
 Calculus is angried by his answer and tells him: "You lie!
 It's red pepper."
 Then Haddock suddenly wears Calculus' clothes, while Calculus wears those of Haddock.
 Now grown to enormous size Calculus hits Haddock on the head wih an umbrella, claiming it's "Checkmate!"